vladkinoman/just-my-notes/books/best-comics-to-read.md

 >
 > edit: [Link to the Wikipedia article](http://en.wikipedia.org/wiki/Astonishing_Spider-Man_%26_Wolverine).
 Full title is Astonishing Spider-Man and Wolverine.

-2: *Kraven's Last Hunt*, Spider-Man Blue, *Death of the Gwen Stacey*, Nothing can stop the Juggernaut, Birth of Venom, Torment, The Other, Back in Black, Flowers for Rhino.
+2: *Kraven's Last Hunt*, *Spider-Man Blue*, *Death of the Gwen Stacey*, Nothing can stop the Juggernaut, Birth of Venom, Torment, The Other, Back in Black, Flowers for Rhino.

 Brand New Day (3 trades), New Ways to Die, Big Time, Spider-Island, Ends of the Earth